akai-katto/dandere2x/README.md

 ## Development Status

-Dandere2x is in development and in research.
-Much of my current thoughts can be found on my subreddit or on twitter.
+Dandere2x is in development and research.
+Much of my current thoughts can be found on my subreddit or twitter.
 I highly encourage anyone who needs help / has questions to either submit an issue on GitHub or ask other users on the subreddit.

 https://www.reddit.com/r/Dandere2x/